ryanflannery/vitunes/README.md

 Code Structure: The Modules
 ---------------------------
-First, the basic configuration is all done in config.h.
+First, the basic configuration is all done in `config.h`.
 Specifically,
    *  keybindings
    *  command-mode bindings
    *  a few other defaults (library width, path to mplayer, etc.)